PROTECT WHAT YOU’VE BUILT

 Contracts should work for you

-the artist’s Courtyard is designed for illustrators, designers, photographers, and other creative business owners who have paying clients and want to protect their work, time, and income.
+the artist’s Courtyard is designed for illustrators, designers, photographers, and other creative business owners with paying clients who want to protect their work, time, and income.
 You are past the hobby stage.
 You run your business full-time.
 You have real projects, real deadlines, real stress, and you do not have time to waste.

 Does any of this sound familiar?